-All staff are trained by qualified NCC identified trainers, with update training arranged as changing needs are identified, in the use of specific physical intervention techniques.
-An integral feature is to emphasise that the effective use of positive behaviour support strategies may minimise the need for physical intervention.
+An integral feature within The Grove School is to emphasise that the effective use of positive behaviour support strategies should minimise the need for physical intervention.
 All staff are supported to recognise that incidents, whilst hopefully rare, may be occasionally experienced more frequently when supporting pupils who have the complexity of learning disabilities that necessitates their placement at The Grove School.
-Recognising an individual pupil's needs and supporting these needs with a personalised plan aims to support effective management to ensure that these incidents remain as rare as it is possible to achieve.
+Recognising an individual pupil's needs and supporting these needs with a personalised plan aims to support effective management to ensure that these incidents remain as rare as it is possible to achieve, hence our school's stance of non-restraint.